Which Phone Carrier Actually Has the Best Coverage?

 You’re paying for a phone plan… but are you actually getting the coverage you are paying for?
 We’re talking about the kind that doesn’t drop your call when you walk into the kitchen or make your TikTok buffer for way too long.

 Whether you're team Verizon, AT&T, or T-Mobile—or you're just trying to figure out who to trust—we’ve got what you need.
-We’ve dug into the data across college campuses, major cities, and everywhere in between to answer the question everyone’s asking:
+We’ve dug into the data across all carriers to answer the question everyone’s asking:

 Which phone carrier really has the best coverage?